 † Immaculate Heart of Mary, Queen of our hearts, Mother of the Church, do thou offer to the Eternal Father the Precious Blood of Our Lord Jesus Christ, for the conversion of poor sinners, especially our Pontiff.

-† St. Joseph, guardian of the Holy Family, protect our families, protect our priests!
+† St. Joseph, terror of demons, protect our priests!

 † St. Michael the Archangel, defend us in battle!